Comparative Simulation of CEvNS Recoil Observables in Geant4 Using Germanium, Argon, and Xenon Targets: Methodology

 \subsection{Physics List}

-The PhysicsList class used in the simulation is specifically configured.
-This list includes: G4EmStandardPhysics: Electromagnetic processes G4DecayPhysics: Unstable particle decays CEvNSProcess: Coherent Elastic Neutrino-Nucleus Scattering process Thanks to this structure, the CEvNS process was carried out in a controlled manner alongside other physical processes.
+The physics list is based on the modular Geant4 framework~\cite{Allison2016}.
+G4EmStandardPhysics: Electromagnetic processes G4DecayPhysics: Unstable particle decays CEvNSProcess: Coherent Elastic Neutrino-Nucleus Scattering process Thanks to this structure, the CEvNS process was carried out in a controlled manner alongside other physical processes.